FabienLebas/feur/README.md

 # feur
 A French child's game: you answer 'Feur' when someone ends a sentence by 'quoi'.
 Automated research and answer of tweets via the Twitter API.

 In French, hairdresser is said "Coiffeur".
 "Quoi" means "What".
 "Feur" means nothing.
-Children play by answering "Feur" every time someone ends a phrase by "Quoi".
+Children play by answering "Feur" every time someone ends a sentence by "Quoi".
 This repo was built as a tutorial for my son to learn Python.
 Let me know if you like it and want to use it, what's more: maybe a similar game exists in another language.